smfo/whatILearntToday/React/hooks/intro.md

 # Hooks

 Hooks let us use states and other React features withoug writing a class.\
-The let us hook into React state and lifecycles features from function components.
+They let us hook into React state and lifecycles features from function components.
-They don't work inside classes, and you don't need then cause they support React by default.
+They don't work inside classes, and you don't need them there cause they support React by default.

-React provides some built inn hooks, it is also possible to create your own.
+React provides some built in hooks, it is also possible to create your own.

 ```javascript
 import React, { useState } from 'react';